StrafeStopper/Stradex/dev/maps/MAPS.md

  _ | _ | 00 | 01 | 01 | 01 | 00
  _ | _ | 00 | 01 | 01 | 01 | 00
  _ | _ | 00 | 00 | 00 | 00 | 00

+Take a look at some already existing maps if more example is needed.
+The map names *MUST* match names in the engine until custom names are supported.
+The current map name is "level1.map".
+If changes are made to it, please rename the map and leave it in its original condition as it is needed and actively used for testing.